agungsanjayas/swag-labs/README.md

-Hello, Welcome to My Katalon Playgroun
+Hello, Welcome to My Katalon Playground

 In this Project, I made a catalog that can carry out e2e product purchases on the website https://www.saucedemo.com/